Civil Parking Enforcement (CPE)

 - local authorities enforce parking controls and keep the income from parking tickets – this money is used to improve local transport.

-Civil Parking Enforcement in East Sussex
+CPE in East Sussex

 What are the benefits?